 What are the current governance approaches and ways of organising that are being used in attempts to create systems change?
 What would more systemic governance approaches for our work look/feel like and how might we transition to these?

-Part one in a series of three exploring the future of how we govern and organise.
+Part one in a series of four exploring the future of how we govern and organise.

 Co-written by Sean Andrew, Louise Armstrong and Anna Birney